Digital Film Advanced Intensive

 Overnight Camp - $1560 (2 weeks)

 You will have access to shared camcorders, microphones, tripods and dollies in this camp.
-With their parents' permission, students may bring their own video camera to camp, but Summer Academy at UGA is not responsible for keeping track of students' personal belongings, and is not liable for anything that gets lost or broken.
+With parental permission, students may bring their own video camera to camp, but Summer Academy at UGA is not responsible for keeping track of students' personal belongings, and is not liable for anything that gets lost or broken.
 A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.